awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/setting-up-resources-for-catt.md

 **Note**
 Jobs, and the tags on them, persist for only 90 days\.
 If your workflow references tags over longer periods of time, use tags on the queue, job template, or output preset rather than tags on the job\.

 1. Activate these tags on the AWS Billing and Cost Management dashboard\.
-For more information, see [Activating User\-Defined Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/activating-tags.html) in the *Billing and Cost Management User Guide*\.
+For more information, see [Activating user\-defined cost allocation tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/activating-tags.html) in the *Billing and Cost Management User Guide*\.

 1. Set up your report\.
-For more information, see [Monthly Cost Allocation Report](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/configurecostallocreport.html) in the *Billing and Cost Management User Guide*\.
+For more information, see [Monthly cost allocation report](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/configurecostallocreport.html) in the *Billing and Cost Management User Guide*\.